Housing Authority of the City of Oklahoma City

 How long is the wait at Housing Authority of the City of Oklahoma City?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the City of Oklahoma City depend on demand in Oklahoma City, funding levels, and your priority status.
+With approximately 7,849 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 14, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the City of Oklahoma City directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Oklahoma.
+There are 8 other housing authorities within 100 miles of Housing Authority of the City of Oklahoma City, including Housing Authority of the City of Del City (3 mi), Oklahoma Housing Finance Agency (5 mi), Housing Authority of the City of Norman (17 mi).
+Applying to multiple PHAs in Oklahoma and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Oklahoma.

 How do I contact Housing Authority of the City of Oklahoma City?

 You can reach Housing Authority of the City of Oklahoma City by phone at (405) 239-7551.
 Their office is located at 1700 NE 4th St, Oklahoma City, OK 73117.
+You can also email them at okcha@ochanet.org.
 Office hours may vary — call ahead to confirm.

 Housing Authority of the City of Oklahoma City Income Limits